mauricechiodo/eim-case-studies/course/finance/cdos/cdogaussian/copulatheory.md

 		$F(x_1, ..., x_n) = C_{\rho}(F_1(x_1), ..., F_n(x_n))$*

-The rest of this section and the following section is based on ideas from chapter 1 of `Mathematical Risk Analysis' (2013) entitled 'Copulas, Sklar’s Theorem, and Distributional Transform' 17.
+The rest of this section and the following section is based on ideas from chapter 1 of 'Mathematical Risk Analysis' (2013) entitled 'Copulas, Sklar’s Theorem, and Distributional Transform' 17.

 Before proving the result we first define a **distributional transform**: